jasonburk/HemisphericViews/weblog/Episodes/Episode 002/Episode 002 - Transcript.md

 corner, but it's not actively sending me anything from there.
 So I don't know.
 And I'm sure this is gonna be one of those things where it works great for me and works for no one else, but currently it's been awesome.
 It's funny how that was an assumed feature.
 It was kind of like I messages in sync or through the cloud.
-And then they said, yeah, we're bringing this and everyone I went, "Oh, I thought that was the idea using the internet."
+And then they said, yeah, we're bringing this.
+And everyone I went, "Oh, I thought that was the idea using the internet."
 So yeah, we'll have to see how it goes for others.
 - Yeah, I thought the audio thing,